 If you’re looking for somewhere great to visit this holiday season, start planning your travels to these amazingly festive holiday towns in Pennsylvania.

-In addition to shopping, visitors can also tour the buildings of Historic Bethlehem and see their Christmas decorations and learn about the past residents of the area.
+In addition to shopping, visitors can also tour the buildings of Historic Bethlehem to see their Christmas decorations and to learn about the past residents of the area.
 There are even horse-drawn carriage rides through beautiful downtown Bethlehem.

 To see more of our top picks, check out our favorite things to do in Bethlehem at Christmas.

 The birthplace of actor Jimmy Stewart, Indiana looks just like the setting of his most famous film, “It’s a Wonderful Life.”
-The city comes alive each November and December with the It’s a Wonderful Life Festival, which brings a parade, live music, and many exciting events and activities into downtown Indiana.
+The city will come alive in December and November with the It’s a Wonderful Life Festival, which brings a parade, live music, and many exciting events and activities into downtown Indiana.